Texas Camp 2026: October 9-12

 IMPORTANT DATES FOR SCHOLARSHIP APPLICANTS

-The scholarship application deadline is August 1.
+The scholarship application deadline is August 21.

-Applicants will receive a response by August 20.
+Applicants will receive a response by September 11.

-2025 Texas Camp Faculty
+2026 Texas Camp Faculty

-Don Weeda – Camp band and auxiliary ensembles
+Don Weeda – Camp Band

 Under Don’s leadership, the Camp Band is a musical marvel!
-Don is an accordionist, pianist and band leader who has spent nearly 40 years immersed in the world of international and Eastern European folk music.
+Don is an accordionist, pianist, and band leader who has spent nearly 40 years immersed in the world of international and Eastern European folk music.
 The versatile Don leads his own band, Slavadillo, and is an in-demand accompanist, performer, recording artist and workshop conductor at festivals and camps all over North America.
 Come join the band with Don!

-Sue Hovorka – Singing teacher
+Sue Hovorka – Singing

 Added Attractions